stormpath/stormpath-sdk-java/docs/source/tutorial.rst

       }

   Try it out.
 Launch the application as before, and then browse to: ``http://localhost:8080/me``.
 You will be redirected to the ``/login`` and then after you login to a valid Stormpath Account, you will automatically be brought back to ``/me``.
-That's the StormPath magic at work!
+That's the Stormpath magic at work!

   Now, we'll look at fine grained controls using Spring Security permissions connected to Stormpath custom data.